-Loss of 10 pounds of more without intent is a clear sign of malnutrition.
-Other symptoms of malnutrition include: weight loss, bloated abdomen, dry skin, fatigue, dizziness, joint ache, fragile bones, swollen and/or bleeding gums, scaling and cracking of the lips and mouth, disorientation, decreased organ function.
+An unplanned weight loss of 10 pounds of more is the most blatant sign of malnutrition.
+Other symptoms include bloated abdomen, dry skin, fatigue, dizziness, joint ache, fragile bones, swollen and/or bleeding gums, scaling and cracking of the lips and mouth, disorientation, and decreased organ function.
 If your loved one has suffered any of these symptoms while at a nursing home or assisted living facility, it may be due to malnutrition and the elder neglect of facility staff.
 In such case, you may want to consider contacting a malnutrition abuse lawyer in Los Angeles for help.Causes

-For many reasons, nursing home residents’ food intake is often inadequate.
-Lack of individualized care, inadequate staffing, and lack of mealtime supervision by nursing staff are among the major factors that contribute to poor nutritional intake because residents are not adequately assisted in consuming all food, fluids, and supplements that they need.
-Other factors that may prevent a resident from receiving sufficient nutrients include:
+For many reasons, nursing home patients’ and assisted living residents’ food intake is often inadequate.
+Lack of individualized care, inadequate staffing, and lack of mealtime supervision by facility staff are among the major factors that contribute to poor nutritional intake because these elders are not adequately assisted in consuming all food, fluids, and supplements that they need.
+Other factors that may prevent an elder from receiving sufficient nutrients include:

 - Adverse drug effects that include stomach sickness, vomiting, diarrhea, psychological disturbances, or drowsiness